GenryMg/Discord-Corona-Bot/README.md

 This website currently makes 3 separate API calls to retreive Death, Confirmed and Recovered cases, however ArcGIS supports multiple queries in one request so the API call can retreive all 3 at once.

 ## Setup
-1. First you need to **create** a Discord bot.
+1. First, you need to **create** a Discord bot.
 Here's an easy tutorial: [How to Make a Discord Bot](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/)
 2. Secondly, you need to get your bots authorization **token**.